mintproject/mic/docs/model_configuration/07-step5.md

-## Step 5: Define how to use your component in the command line

 In this step, MIC will guide you on how to set up the execution of your model using the command line.

 ### Editing the MINT Wrapper file